boxwise/boxwise_wms/README.md

 ## Setting up development environment

 1. Install odoo v11.
 We created [a Boxwise dev-setup](https://github.com/boxwise/boxwise-doodba).
 It is based on a docker environment for development and production of odoo by Tecnativa.
 It should just be 5 commands and you are ready to go.
-You have to have [docker](https://docs.docker.com/install/) installed for this dev-setup.
+You have to have [docker](https://docs.docker.com/install/) and docker-compose installed for this dev-setup.

-2. Clone this folder into the [addons folder](https://github.com/humanilog/dev-setup/tree/11.0/addons) of your setup. **Please do NOT rename the repository!**
+2. Clone this folder into the [private src folder](https://github.com/boxwise/boxwise-doodba/tree/11.0_wms/odoo/custom/src/privates) of your setup. **Please do NOT rename the boxwise_wms repository!**

     `git clone https://github.com/boxwise/boxwise_wms.git`

 3. We recommend that you create your own database before you log in.
 There you can choose your own log in credentials and leave out the demo data of the default installation.

-    - Open up odoo, e.g. `localhost:8069`
+    - Open up odoo, e.g. `http://localhost:11069/web/database/manager`
-    - Click "Manage databases"
     - Click "Create Database"

 4. Activate the developer mode!
 There two ways:

-    1. Add `debug` in the url --> `localhost:8069/web?debug#....` or
+    1. Add `debug` in the url --> `localhost:11069/web?debug#....` or
     2. Go to settings and click the link hidden beneath the credentials on the far right!

 5. Install the `boxwise_wms` module!